-Once a FAMIS MOMS recipient's baby is born, her child will be deemed eligible and enrolled in coverage for one year once she contacts her local DSS or the Cover Virginia Call Center to report the birth (via phone or online at www.coverva.org).
+Once a FAMIS MOMS enrollee's baby is born, her child will be deemed eligible and enrolled in coverage for one year once she reports the birth to the state (via phone or fax with the Local DSS, online via CommonHelp, or phone via the Cover Virginia Call Center).
 The child will be enrolled in the appropriate program (either FAMIS or FAMIS Plus) and the child's case will be managed at the LDSS.
 If birth-related expenses need to be covered, the family needs to call and report the birth to the state within 3 months of the child's birth to ensure that these bills are covered.